vfarcic/vfarcic.github.io/devops23/ingress-demo.md

 ```

-## Services Deficiencies
+Note:

----
+While publishing a random, or even a hard-coded port of a single application might not be so bad, if we’d apply the same principle to more applications, the user experience would be horrible.
+To make the point a bit clearer, we’ll deploy another application.
+In this exercise we will:

-* We retrieved port of the API Service
+* Retrieve port of the API Service
-* We sent a request to the API and confirmed that it is accessible
+* Run a curl command and confirmed that it is accessible

 ## Services Deficiencies